Gruntfuggly/global-config/README.md

 }
 ```

+*Notes:*

-*Note: links and hardlinks settings are still applied to files copied to alternative destinations.*
+*Links, hard links and destinations can also use glob patterns to match files.
+Links and hardlinks settings are still applied to files copied to alternative destinations.*

 ## Output